altaga/X-Chat/README.md

   - Optimism MAINNET Explorer Contract Address: [0x423dB5c61bf3a0D140D8b2cDEe83617A32e56471](https://optimistic.etherscan.io/address/0x423dB5c61bf3a0D140D8b2cDEe83617A32e56471)
 - Contract File: [FILE](./Contracts/Xchat-crosschain.sol)

-Algo muy resaltable de Optimism fue los costos por transaccion que nos ofrecia para mandar los mensajes sobre la misma chain y crosschain, no superando los 0.0008 usd y los 0.0023 usd respectivamente.
+Something very remarkable about Optimism was the costs per transaction that it offered us to send messages on the same chain and crosschain, not exceeding 0.0008 usd and 0.0023 usd respectively.

 <img src="https://i.ibb.co/pnSVrrQ/New-Project-3.png">

 # Mantle:

-La red de Mantle nos ofrecio una arquitectura con bajas fees y alta seguridad, apesar de aun ser Testnet y tener gas fees bajas para el momento de subir este proyecto, fue una red que nos ofrecio buena velocidad de transaccion y completa compatibilidad para desplegar nuestro contrato en ella, funcionando perfectamente, logrando mandar WETH tokens, mensajes y achivos.
+The Mantle network offered us an architecture with low fees and high security, despite still being Testnet and having low gas fees at the time of uploading this project, it was a network that offered us good transaction speed and full compatibility to deploy our contract in it, working perfectly, managing to send WETH tokens, messages and files.

 <img src="https://i.ibb.co/5c8pGnd/image.png">